 Patience..
 I discovered what patience was that’s for sure!
 I have learned to do things one-handed first, so I could be independent, and then chose to look for alternative ways to get it done as easily as possible.
 So, an example would be that I have learned how to tie my shoes, but instead I wear shoes with zippers because I find them to be easier.
 If I ever had to tie shoestrings well, I know how to.

-I have learned so many things from losing my hand with one of them being so clinch’e.
+I have learned so many things from losing my hand, one of them being so cliché.
 It is to not take things for granted.
-You never know what you truly have until it’s gone, but the biggest thing I have learned is that it’s okay to be different!
+You never know what you truly have until it’s gone.
+But the biggest thing I have learned is that it’s okay to be different!
 I tried for so many years to fit in the mold before realizing my mold is so unique, and it makes me truly beautiful inside and out!

-I decided to tell my unique life when two wonderful ladies from work said that I could help people by telling my story, so I gathered the courage to put it on video, and after I posted it I began to receive multiple motivating comments.
+I decided to tell my unique life when two wonderful ladies from work said that I could help people by telling my story, so I gathered the courage to put it on video.
+After I posted it, I began to receive multiple motivating comments.
 Those people and those comments gave me fuel to keep going, and to keep telling!

 I have taken on several roles in my life, and one of them is that I am a mother.
 Being a parent and only having one hand, and being partially blind created some insecurities about whether or not I could be a good parent, and take care of my children.
 Although it wasn’t and is not easy I have really been able to be a great parent!

 Something that I wish people knew about me is that I do suffer from anxiety, but my mental health is a top priority, so I take measures to keep it top notch by seeking help when necessary!

 I hope those that visit my platform take with them that wherever they are in their journey whether a temporary, old or newly disabled person, I want them to know those small accomplishments like doing the laundry to the big ones like getting a new job that those are all special parts of their journey, and those parts are helping them grow.
 Know that you are indeed special.
 Own it!